-Farmers face difficulties to market Bt corn, therefore they primarily used their GE crop on-farm as a livestock feed or for biogas production.
-However, retail buyers of meat and mainly milk products are now requiring farmers' guarantee that their livestock are not fed with bioengineered events.
-As a reaction to this new requirement, the area of Bt corn planted has decreased in the last few years resulting in zero hectares of Bt corn planting in 2017 and 2018.
-Another reason for the decline in Bt corn acreage is that the country's major export markets for agrarian products are neighboring EU countries, such as Austria and Germany, which are trying to not use biotech crops.
+Farmers face difficulties to market Bt corn, therefore in the past, they primarily used their GE crop onfarm as a livestock feed or for biogas production.
+However, retail buyers of meat and mainly milk products are now requiring that farmers guarantee that their livestock are not fed with bioengineered feed.
+As a reaction to this requirement, the area of Bt corn planted has decreased over the last few years resulting in zero hectares of Bt corn planting since 2017.
+Another reason for the decline in Bt corn acreage is that the country's major export markets for agrarian products are neighboring EU countries, such as Austria and Germany, which are trying to limit their use of biotech feeds.

-Czech consumers in general do not have a problem buying food products containing bioengineered events.
+Czech consumers in general do not have a problem buying food products containing bioengineered traits.
 They are more concerned about other issues, such as price and origin of the product.